omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/9 Crytography Lab Maths.md

      - A (shift by E) -> W
      - L (shift by Y) -> N
    - Plaintext: ATTACKATDAWN
+cipher text =erbjizj
+decryption
+e SHIFT BY R = n
+r shift by i = i
+b shift by v = g
+j shift by e = e
+i ahift by r = r
+z shift by r = i
+j shift by i = a
 ## Summary

 - Encryption is a method of protecting the confidentiality of a message by converting it into an unreadable format.